mapooon/PetFace/README.md

 # Changelog
 [2024/10/07] The code for face alignment on your own images was released.
 [2024/09/02] Installation instruction was updated.
-[2024/08/14] PetFace was selected as an ORAL presentation at ECCV2024🎉
+[2024/08/14] PetFace was selected as an ORAL presentation at ECCV2024 (with 3x Strong Accept!!!)🎉
 [2024/07/27] Pretrained models, training code, and evaluation were released.
 Also, "split" folder is updated.
 [2024/07/19] This repository was released.